-Category: Real It In
+Category: Real It In (Page 1 of 2)

 “Real It In” is a series of idea-jams featuring Dan, Joe, and Martin, and guests.
 Together we probe topics of relevance to today’s divided world from angles we care deeply about: Depth psychology, poetry, philosophy, boxing, comedy, music, history, and politics.
 We hope you’ll enjoy listening, but also to help each of you become who you are, only better, and more so, and pass that torch forward.